eCabs partners with Google and Noovle on machine learning project

 The project objectives seek to elevate eCabs’ technology to the intended next level in support of the company’s internationalisation plans by allowing instant, consistent and scalable improvement to its proprietary platform.
 The technology will enhance the optimised user experience for drivers and passengers by learning from automated decisions rooted in big data processing.

-As the next step in this project, eCabs is planning to use its data to create the future of self-learning software in their vertical, which shall be able to scale quickly based on big-data-driven decisions made by the machine learning process.
-Via this ambitious undertaking, the technical teams of eCabs are exposed to a great learning curve as they work with the best of the best professionals in the field.
+As the next step in this project, eCabs is planning to use its data to create the future of self-learning software in their vertical, which will be able to scale quickly based on big-data-driven decisions made by the machine learning process.
+The technical teams of eCabs will thus be exposed to a great learning curve as they work with some of the best professionals in the field.

 This machine learning collaboration comes after eCabs has recently successfully migrated to the Google Cloud Platform.